funkhaus/fuxt/README.md

 ## Theme Config

+1. Install `stackhaus-backend` theme into WordPress [from here](https://github.com/funkhaus/stackhaus-backend)
     1. Disable privacy mode on WordPress host (if applicable)
     1. Install promoted Plugins
     1. Go to Settings > General, and set the "Site Address (URL)" to be the frontend URL.
 Often times you'll have to email your host (Flywheel) to get them to allow this field to be edited.
     1. Save Permalinks in the WordPress dashboard (WP-GQL requires this)
     1. Define image sizes and menu locations in `/functions/theme-config.php`.
+1. Rename your `.env.example` to `.env` and config your GraphQL endpoint to match the WordPress installed above.

 ## Fonts